fecgov/openFEC/README.md

 *Note: Performing a deploy in this manner will result in a brief period of downtime.*

 #### Running commands remotely
-There may be a time when we need to run a command remotely, e.g., a management command to update database schemas.
-Cloud Foundry currently doesn't support a way of connecting to an app that is running directly, so we need to deploy a one-off app specifically for running commands instead.
+There may be a time when you need to run a command remotely, e.g., a management command to update database schemas.
+Cloud Foundry currently doesn't support a way of connecting to an app that is running directly, so you need to deploy a one-off app specifically for running commands instead.

 To accomplish this, follow these steps:

-1. Make sure you are pointing to the correct target space:
+1. Make sure you're pointing to the correct target space:

    ```
    cf target -o fec -s <dev | stage | prod>